Omer Vered

 Omer Vered (עומר ורד; born 25 January 1990) is an Israeli retired footballer.

 Career

 Vered grew up in the Maccabi Tel Aviv youth academy.
 In 2009, Maccabi loaned him out to Israeli second division side, Ness Ziona.
 For the 2010/11 season he was loaned out to Israeli Premier League club, Hapoel Haifa, where he made his Premier League debut on 21 August 2010.
 He started 30 matches and scored 1 goal for the club.

 After an impressive season with Hapoel Haifa, he returned to Maccabi for the 2011/12 season.

-During 2011–12 season, Vered played most of the season for Maccabi, including the historic qualification to the European League, and even scored against Dinamo Kiev.
+During 2011–12 season, Vered played most of the season for Maccabi, including the historic qualification to the European League, and even scored against Dynamo Kyiv.